There are several famous quotes on having concentrated portfolio by legendary investors.

 You do you, I do me.

 We must be comfortable having a concentrated portfolio.
 If a more concentrated portfolio makes us more worried, unable to sleep well and affects our work and lifestyle, a concentrated portfolio will be detrimental.
 Everyone is different in circumstances, risk appetites, temperaments, emotions, preferences, needs, priorities, goals, levels of understanding and experience in finance, investment, and money management.
-These influence our decision-making in investing and personal finance.
-A diversified portfolio is just as good so long as we are able to make money.
+These affect our decision-making in investing and personal finance.
+A diversified portfolio is just as good so long as we can make money.

 A related post: We are all different so will be our investments.